sona444/AddressNormalization/README.md

 # Libraries used
 - pgeocode
 - json<br>
-These can easily be installed using "pip3 install <library-name>"
+These can easily be installed using "pip3 install library-name" in any code editor's terminal

 # How to run this application
 - Clone this repository to a code editor